kshetline/tubular_time/README.md

 The current system for UTC was adopted in 1970 and implemented in 1972[*](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).
 UTC is only strictly defined relative to TAI starting in 1972 and going forward in time until the next announced omission or addition of a leap second.
 You can, however, create a **@tubular/time** `DateTime` instance using UTC while also using year values in the distant past or future.

-So how are dates and times outside of the well-defined range of UTC handled?
+So how are dates and times outside the well-defined range of UTC handled?

-The answer is that `DateTime` uses both extended UTC and UT1 outside of the well-defined UTC range.
+The answer is that `DateTime` uses both extended UTC and UT1 outside the well-defined UTC range.
 This works as follows:

 * For all dates prior to 1957, estimated UT1 is in effect.
 This is most accurate back to 1600, for which there is sufficient astronomical data for reasonable approximate conversions from UT1 to TAI and dynamical time.
 Further back in time less accurate approximations are in effect.
 * From 1957-1958, using a sliding weighted average, UT1 transitions to *proleptic* UTC.